anoopsarkar/nlp-class/hw0.md

 get used to editing a notebook with a combination of markdown and Python code.

-You can either try writing your own notebook to get familiar with it or work through my [Python tidbits notebook](assets/notebooks/python-tidbits.ipynb).

-## Task: Word Segmentation
+## Task: Spell Checking

-The task for this homework is to segment a sequence of English characters into the most likely word sequence.
+The task for this homework is to do contextual spell checking for English.

 Homework 0 is mainly to set up your groups and programming environment for this course for the semester, but to complete this homework you